-With Gearset, you choose a metadata filter before running a comparison, which determines the metadata that is retrieved for the comparison results grid.
+With Gearset, you choose a metadata filter before running a comparison, which determines the metadata that's retrieved for the comparison results grid.
 You can choose from standard filters, or create a custom filter.
-In a custom filter, you can use regex - for a detailed guide on how to do this, see this separate support article.
+In a custom filter, you can use regex.
+For a detailed guide on how to do this, see this separate support article.

 However, there are some cases where you may want to filter the results after a comparison.
 You can use the global search in the top-right to filter by text, or use the filtering in the

-Metadata type column to select for a particular metadata type, for example.
-Sometimes, a fine-grained filter might be required, such as hiding some fields based on their name; you can do this by using regex filters.
+Metadata type column to select a particular metadata type, for example.
+Sometimes, a fine-grained filter might be required, such as hiding some fields based on their name — which is something you can do using regex filters.